 Jonathan Barlow is a composer and arranger with works represented by publishing houses in France, England, and the United States.
+His music has also been published in Soundboard: the Journal of the Guitar Foundation of America.
 His editions receive global retail distribution and a growing number of distinguished libraries carry his scores including Yale, Juilliard, Cornell, McGill University (Canada), and the Royal College of Music (London).
-His music has been published in Soundboard: the Journal of the Guitar Foundation of America.
-His work has been called “fabulous” by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Rovi Music.
+The San Francisco Conservatory of Music Library blog praised Jonathan for his ability to “capture the integrity” of the original music in his arrangements.
+His work has also been called “fabulous” by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Rovi Music.
+His compositions and arrangements have been performed for various concerts in the U.S.A. and South America.
 He was a winner in the 6th Annual Colorado Composers Concert Competition and his entry was premiered by the Playground Ensemble at the Metropolitan State University of Denver.
-For three consecutive years the American Society of Composers Authors and Publishers has given Jonathan the ASCAP Plus Award which provides funding in recognition of “creative and prestigious contributions to American concert music.”
+He was a Finalist in the ASCAP Foundation Herb Alpert Young Jazz Composer Awards and a three-time winner of the ASCAP Plus Award which provides funding in recognition of “creative contributions to American music.”

 When On is an energetic guitar solo that draws influence from jazz.
 Swung eighth-notes, syncopated rhythms, and jazz harmonies help establish a groove.
 The jazz feel is challenged by an irregular single line that lengthens with almost every interjection and ushers in the major sections of the form including a contrasting middle section (the composer playfully imagines trading solos with Toru Takemitsu).
 The pitch content throughout the work emphasizes 4th and 2nd intervals.
 Several moments feature walking bass or emulate chord melody playing from the jazz guitar tradition.